RedisLabs/redislabs-docs/content/rv/api/concepts/metrics.md

 For example:

 * on first request for a `1minute` metric span, the Metrics API operation returns an empty data points array.
-This is because the first call triggers the action of collecting high frequency metrics data for this metric span, but does not contain any previouslt collected data points
+This is because the first call triggers the action of collecting high frequency metrics data for this metric span, but does not contain any previously collected data points
-* Starting with a subsequent calls (for a `1minute` metric span for the same database) a few seconds later, the collected data will start accumulating and will appear in the Metrics API response.
+* Starting with any subsequent call (for a `1minute` metric span for the same database) a few seconds later, the collected data starts accumulating and will appear in the Metrics API response.
 * If no additional requests are made during a period of 5 minutes or more (for a `1minute` metric span for the same database), the high frequency data collection will be terminated and any qubsequent requests will be considered as a first request to this database's `1minute` metric span

 ### Metric categories